Are You Experienced: North America

+Reception and legacy

-Reception and legacyAre You Experienced was an immediate commercial success, selling more than one million copies within seven months of its release.
+Are You Experienced was an immediate commercial success, selling more than one million copies within seven months of its release.
 Reviewing the album in 1967, Melody Maker praised its artistic integrity and the Experience's varied use of tempo.
 NME's Keith Altham said it is "a brave effort by Hendrix to produce a musical form which is original and exciting".
 However, not all contemporary writers gave the LP a favorable review; in November 1967, Rolling Stone's Jon Landau wrote that although he considered Hendrix a "great guitarist and a brilliant arranger", he disapproved of his singing and songwriting.
 He criticized the quality of the material and described the lyrics as inane: "Above all this record is unrelentingly violent, and lyrically, inartistically violent at that."

-Many music critics have since named Are You Experienced as one of the greatest rock and roll debut albums.
+Many music critics have since named Are You Experienced as one of the greatest debut albums in rock music and of all time.
 According to Associated Press writer Hillel Italie, it was among the notable debuts in a year that marked rock music's transition into the album era.
 Journalist Ritchie Unterberger described it as "one of the definitive albums of the psychedelic era", while author Chris Smith said the release was "a landmark in a summer of landmark albums".
 Noe Goldwasser, the founding editor of Guitar World magazine, called it "a veritable textbook of what a musician can do with his instrument" and "the measure by which everything ... in rock and roll has been compared since."
-According to music journalist Charles Shaar Murray, the album "completely changed notions of what a guitar could sound like, or indeed, what music could sound like", while The Miami Herald credited Are You Experienced with introducing acid rock, classic rock, and the guitar aesthetic of heavy metal.
-Critic Robert Christgau called it a "bombshell debut" in his review for Blender and said its songs were innovative for how they utilized three-minute pop structures as a medium for Hendrix's unprecedentedly heavy and turbulent guitar and loud, powerful hooks, which greatly appealed to young listeners.Rolling Stone includes the album and several songs on various "best of" lists, such as:
+Michael Gallucci of Ultimate Classic Rock wrote that "by the end of the senses-rattling title track, it pretty much set up a template on which an entire music movement was based."
+According to music journalist Charles Shaar Murray, the album "completely changed notions of what a guitar could sound like, or indeed, what music could sound like", while the Miami Herald credited Are You Experienced with introducing acid rock, classic rock, and the guitar aesthetic of heavy metal.
+Critic Robert Christgau called it a "bombshell debut" in his review for Blender and said its songs were innovative for how they utilized three-minute pop structures as a medium for Hendrix's unprecedentedly heavy and turbulent guitar and loud, powerful hooks, which greatly appealed to young listeners.

+Rolling Stone includes the album and several songs on various "best of" lists, such as: